ZiwenLi0325/EE399/hw5/README.md

 For SimpleRNN: Epoch: 46, Loss: 21.89048
 For SimpleRNN: Epoch: 48, Loss: 23.43219
 ```
 Long Short-Term Memory (LSTM): The LSTM outperformed both the FFNN-Purelin and FFNN-Relu models.
 The LSTM's ability to remember and forget information over long sequences makes it particularly suited for this kind of task.
-The LSTM was able to predict the chaotic behavior of the Lorenz system more accurately and showed better generalization capabilities for unseen ρ values (ρ = 17 and ρ = 35).
+The LSTM was able to predict the chaotic behavior of the Lorenz system more accurately and showed better generalization capabilities for unseen ρ values ($rho  = $ 17 and $rho  = $ 35).

 ```